Pigeon Forge Spring Break: Your 2023 In-Depth Guide

 A Pigeon Forge vacation may mean you can forgo that swimsuit, but most travelers will find the moderate temperatures of a Pigeon Forge spring break vacation more than tolerable.
 Expect high temperatures of 60 degrees and lows in the high 30s in the evenings.

 Be sure to pack that rain slicker, as this is one of the more rainy times of the year.
-Fortunately, there are innumerable inside and outside things to do in Pigeon Forge in March.
+Fortunately, whether you’re wondering what to do in Pigeon Forge in March or looking for activities any time of year, there are innumerable options.
 From educational outings to the Titanic Museum to scream-inducing turns on the Rocky Top Mountain Coaster, you’ll be enthralled at every turn.

 aerial view over Pigeon Forge, Tennessee, USA, from The Great Smoky Mountain Wheel